-Atlético rallies late to win in Griezmann’s return
+Atlético Madrid rallies late to win in Griezmann’s return

 Raúl de Tomás had put the hosts ahead with a header in the 40th.

-The rematch had 10 minutes of stoppage time after it was interrupted for a drinking break along with a couple of video reviews.
+The match had 10 minutes of stoppage time after it was interrupted for a water break along with a couple of video reviews.

+“I don’t know why it was that much.
+I don’t know when there was so much time lost,” De Tomás said.
+“But we could have done better ourselves and ended paying the price in the end.”

 Griezmann was replaced in the 58th by João Félix, who hadn’t played this season because of an injury.